kammirzazad/SLAMpede_Tools/README.md

 # SLAMpede Tools

 Applications/scripts in this repository target cluster of development boards in SLAM Lab at UT Austin named SLAMpede (named after [stampede](https://www.tacc.utexas.edu/systems/stampede)).
-This cluster consist of six Raspberry Pi 3 that run Linux-based Raspbian "Stretch" operating system and are connected to each other via Ethernet and Wi-Fi.
+This cluster consists of six Raspberry Pi 3 that run Linux-based Raspbian "Stretch" operating system and are connected to each other via Ethernet and Wi-Fi.

 Directories include: